charlesreid1-docker/d-gitea/docs/index.md

 ### directory structure before adding repos to gitea

-Directory structure for host-mounted gitea directory before any repositorieshave been added to gitea:
+Directory structure for host-mounted gitea directory before any repositories have been added to gitea:

 ```plain
 gitea